Sinking of the RMS Lusitania: 1915

-The British established a naval blockade of Germany on the outbreak of war in August 1914, issuing a comprehensive list of contraband that included even foodstuffs, and in early November 1914 Britain declared the North Sea to be a war zone, with any ships entering the North Sea doing so at their own risk.
+The British established a naval blockade of Germany on the outbreak of war in August 1914, issuing a comprehensive list of contraband that grew to include even foodstuffs.
+In early November 1914 Britain declared the North Sea to be a "military area", with any ships entering the North Sea doing so at their own risk unless they obeyed specific Royal Navy instructions.

 By early 1915, a new threat to British shipping began to materialise: U-boats (submarines).
-At first, the Germans used them only to attack naval vessels, and they achieved only occasional—but sometimes spectacular—successes.
+At first, the Germans used them only to attack naval vessels, achieving only occasional—but sometimes spectacular—success.
 U-boats then began to attack merchant vessels at times, although almost always in accordance with the old cruiser rules.
-Desperate to gain an advantage on the Atlantic, the German government decided to step up its submarine campaign.
-On 4 February 1915, Germany declared the seas around the British Isles a war zone: from 18 February, Allied ships in the area would be sunk without warning.
+Desperate to gain an advantage on the Atlantic and define a role for the Navy, and heavily overestimating the effectiveness of the new weapon, the Admiralty under Hugo von Pohl decided to step up its submarine campaign.
+On 4 February 1915, he declared the seas around the British Isles a war zone: from 18 February, Allied ships in the area could be sunk without warning.
 This was not wholly unrestricted submarine warfare, since efforts would be taken to avoid sinking neutral ships.
+However, the German Imperial Admiralty Staff secretly directed captains to target passenger craft, as it was thought that this would deter other shipping.
+As Germany started the campaign with only 21 submarines, many of which were not operational, many did not take the threat seriously.
+The US government warned the Germans that they would face "strict accountability" for any American deaths as a result of the campaign.

+The reaction to the announcement by Lusitania was characterised by confusion.
+At sea en route to Liverpool at the time of the announcement, American passengers urged Captain Daniel Dow to fly the US flag to dissuade attack.
+This led to a storm of controversy from the American authorities and Germany.

-Lusitania was scheduled to arrive in Liverpool on 6 March 1915.
+On her next voyage, Lusitania was scheduled to arrive in Liverpool on 6 March 1915.
 The Admiralty issued her specific instructions on how to avoid submarines.
 Despite a severe shortage of destroyers, Admiral Henry Oliver ordered HMS Louis and Laverock to escort Lusitania, and took the further precaution of sending the Q ship Lyons to patrol Liverpool Bay.
 One of the destroyers' commanders attempted to discover the whereabouts of Lusitania by telephoning Cunard, who refused to give out any information and referred him to the Admiralty.
-At sea, the ships contacted Lusitania by radio, but did not have the codes used to communicate with merchant ships.
-Captain Daniel Dow of Lusitania refused to give his own position except in code, and since he was, in any case, some distance from the positions he gave, continued to Liverpool unescorted.
+At sea, the ships contacted Lusitania by radio, but did not have the codes used to communicate with merchant ships and thus communicated in the clear; as doing this would put his ship under substantial risk, Captain Dow gave a false position, significantly far away from his actual position, leaving the warships unable to locate him.
+The Lusitania continued to Liverpool unescorted.